 One in five homes in the United States relies on a septic system for wastewater management, according to the Environmental Protection Agency (EPA).
 If you use a septic system, it may be for your individual house, or you may be plugged into a community septic system that serves a small group of properties.
-A septic system is an on-site wastewater treatment system used for managing the waste generated by a home or business.
+A septic system is an on-site treatment system for the wastewater generated by a home or business.
 Sewage lines carry wastewater from your shower, toilet, sinks, clothes washer and garbage disposal out of the house and into a septic tank buried in the yard.
 In the septic tank, the heavier solids separate from the floatable matter and the remaining liquid drains out from the tank through a series of perforated tubes into a drain field or leach field.
 As the liquid filters down through the soil, dangerous bacteria is removed, making the water safe once more.

 The accessibility of the current septic tank or the site of the new system affects the cost of installation.
 For example, if the proposed site is under a concrete driveway, that driveway may need to be demolished and removed, which will add to overall costs.
-If there is a large tree with an extensive root system, costs will also likely increase.
+If the workers must navigate around a large tree with an extensive root system, costs will also likely increase.
 Extremely rocky soil can also affect cost, as can overly wet soil or other adverse soil conditions.
 The longer the crew and an engineer needs to be onsite preparing your land for installation, the higher your costs will be.

 Installing a new system or replacing an existing system can take two to five days for a local contractor to complete — usually three days on a typical job.
 Wet weather, extenuating soil circumstances (such as tree roots) or site inaccessibility can extend the installation by a few days.
-Prices for installation vary depending on the type of the septic tank (concrete or plastic), the size of the tank, the cost of labor in the region and any additional prep work that must be done to prepare the ground for installation.
-Milan and Son Plumbing charges, on average, approximately $9,000 to remove an old tank and install a new system.
-Some jobs have cost as much as $12,000 because of difficulties at the property site and tree roots.
+Prices for installation vary depending on the type of septic tank (concrete or plastic), the size of the tank, the cost of labor in the region and any additional prep work that must be done to prepare the ground for installation.
+Milan and Son Plumbing charges an average of $9,000 to remove an old tank and install a new system.
+Some jobs have cost as much as $12,000 because of problems at the site such as tree roots.

 The EPA recommends that property owners have their septic tank pumped every three to five years.
 A licensed plumber can pump out the tank without having to remove it from the ground.
 According to the EPA, "If the bottom of the scum layer is within six inches of the bottom of the [tank] outlet or if the top of the sludge layer is within 12 inches of the outlet, your tank needs to be pumped."
 Milan and Son Plumbing charges $300-$500 to pump a septic tank.